-The Zoo has two Amur tigers, Anastasia and Katya, who were born in 2005.
-Anastasia is the bolder of the two.
-The tiger’s father, Sasha, left the Zoo in 2008 to be a part of a training demonstration program at the Louisville Zoo.
-The move was a recommendation of the Species Survival Plan.
+The Zoo has two Amur tigers, Anastastia and Katya, who were born here at the Zoo in 2005.
+Anastastia is the bolder of the two.
+The tigers' father, Sasha, left the Zoo in 2008 to be a part of a training demonstration program at the Louisville Zoo, as part of a recommendation from the Species Survival Plan (SSP).
 Amur tigers were formerly known as Siberian tigers, but these tigers are not native to Siberia and actually inhabit the area around the Amur River Valley.
 The name was changed from the Siberian tiger to the Amur tiger to accurately reflect the true origin of this large cat.

 Status in the Wild